llofberg/kafka-sasl-opa/README.md

     docker logs producer
     docker logs consumer

-OPA policy stops producer and consumer from creating the topic "X".
+OPA policy stops producer and consumer from creating the topic "X" so they keep failing.

-Create the topic from the broker (as user kafka).
+Create the topic from the broker box (as user kafka).

     docker exec -it broker bash -c "kafka-topics --zookeeper zookeeper --create --topic X --partitions 1 --replication-factor 1"

-Once the topic is created producer and consumer can access it.
+Soon after the topic is created the producer and the consumer can access it.

     docker logs producer
     docker logs consumer